The ‘Francis effect’ is silencing Catholic bishops, priests, and laity

 Father Linus Clovis of Family Life International (St Lucia) gave an excellent presentation at the seminar preceding the Rome Life Forum earlier this month about the many serious questions that have arisen during the current papacy.
-His address entitled “The Francis Effect” is available both as text and as video.
+His address entitled “The Francis Effect”.

 In his address Fr Clovis argues:

 “For the last half century, the majority of Catholics, entrusting themselves to the vigilance of their pastors, have been fitfully sleeping up until now, when they were rudely awaken by the alarm bells set off by the 2014 Extraordinary Synod on the Family.”